microsoft/surface-duo-app-samples/SourceEditorSample/README.md

 ### Orientation

 This project supports various rotation configurations.
 In order to enable orientation changes within the application, ensure that rotation is enabled within the Duo emulator/device itself.
 This can be done by swiping down from the top of the screen and selecting the rotation icon.
+Examples of different orientation layouts are available in the screenshots folder.
 ![Enabling rotation](screenshots/duo_enable_rotation.PNG)

 ## Contributing